willkendall01/WAISN-Fellowship/README.md

 # Set up

 ### In a terminal window
-1. Clone this project into the directory you wish to ue
+1. Clone this project into the directory you wish to ue.
-2. Start a virtual environment
+2. Start a virtual environment.
-3. Install required packages with `pip install -r requirements.txt`
+3. Install required packages with `pip install -r requirements.txt`.
-4. CD into WAISN-Fellowship/WAISN and run `python manage.py migrate` you should see a list of all the applied migrations in your terminal output
+4. `cd` into WAISN-Fellowship/WAISN and run `python manage.py migrate` you should see a list of all the applied migrations in your terminal output.
-5. Remaining in WAISN-Fellowship/WAISN, run `python manage.py runserver` to start the server
+5. Remaining in WAISN-Fellowship/WAISN, run `python manage.py runserver` to start the server.
-   - This might throw an error asking you to add the i.p. to the `ALLOWED_HOSTS` list in settings.py
-   - (I haven't had the opportunity to test this on a different computer, so I'm not sure)
+   - This might throw an error asking you to add the i.p. to the `ALLOWED_HOSTS` list in settings.py (I haven't had the opportunity to test this on a different computer, so I'm not sure).
    - Fix this error by copying the i.p. into the 'ALLOWED_HOSTS' list on line 38 of WAISN-Fellowship/WAISN/WAISN/settings.py

 # Files